PolavarapuGirish/se24ucse177_AI-Assignment-4/Q2_Mapcolouring_Telangana/Q2_README.md

 Timetabling

 ## Conclusion
-This demonstrates how CSP can scale from small problems (Australia) to larger real-world maps like Telangana with 33 districts.
+The problem is efficiently solved using CSP with advanced techniques like AC-3, MRV, and forward checking, making it scalable for larger datasets like Telangana districts.